Oświęcim: History

+In 1457 Polish King Casimir IV Jagiellon bought the rights to Oświęcim.
+In 1471, Casimir IV and his son Vladislaus stayed in the city before Vladislaus set off to Prague for his coronation as King of Bohemia.
+Owing to Oświęcim's location on the trade route towards Silesia and Moravia, in 1539 the townspeople were granted a royal privilege authorizing trade in salt from Wieliczka.
+On 25 February 1564, King Sigismund II Augustus issued a bill integrating the former Duchies of Oświęcim and Zator into the Kingdom of Poland.
+Both lands were attached to the Kraków Voivodeship and Lesser Poland Province, forming the Silesian County.
+Before 1564, Oświęcim was semi-independent in Poland and enjoyed an extensive degree of autonomy, similarly to Royal Prussia.
+Staple rights were granted in 1565, and confirmed in 1647 and 1667.
+The town later became one of the centers of Jewish culture in Poland.

 Like other towns of Lesser Poland, Oświęcim prospered in the period known as Polish Golden Age.
-Good times ended in 1655, during the catastrophic Swedish invasion of Poland.
+This period came to an abrupt end in 1655, during the catastrophic Swedish invasion of Poland.
 Oświęcim was burned and afterward, the town declined, and in 1772 (see Partitions of Poland), it was annexed by the Habsburg Empire, as part of the Kingdom of Galicia and Lodomeria, where it remained until late 1918.
 After the 1815 Congress of Vienna, the town was close to the borders of both Russian-controlled Congress Poland, and the Kingdom of Prussia.
 In the 1866 war between Austria and the Prussian-led North German Confederation, a cavalry skirmish was fought at the town, in which an Austrian force defeated a Prussian incursion.

 In the second half of the 19th century, Oświęcim became an important rail junction.
 During the same period, the town burned in several fires, such as the fire of 23 August 1863, when two-thirds of Oświęcim burned, including the town hall and two synagogues; a new town hall was built between 1872 and 1875.
 In another fire in 1881, the parish church, a school, and a hospital burned down.
 In 1910, Oświęcim became the seat of a starosta, and in 1917–18 a new district, Nowe Miasto, was founded.
 In 1915, a high school was opened.
 After World War I, the town became part of the Second Polish Republic's Kraków Voivodeship (Województwo Krakowskie).
-Until 1932, Oświęcim was the seat of a county, but on 1 April 1932, the County of Oświęcim was divided between the County of Wadowice, and the County of Biala Krakowska.
+Until 1932, Oświęcim was the seat of a county, but on 1 April 1932, the County of Oświęcim was divided between the County of Wadowice, and the County of Biała Krakowska.